w3c/webappsec-permissions-policy/policies/animations.md

 all of these properties, and then calculate all their effects on the page; ideally, this has to has to be done sixty times per second.

-When properties such as `size` or `position` are changed in an animation, many other elements on the page to have to be moved around constantly (*layout and re-layout*), and browsers can struggle to keep up.
+When properties affecting size or position are changed in an animation, many other elements on the page to have to be moved around constantly (*layout and re-layout*), and browsers can struggle to keep up.
 When that happens, the result is a potentially stuttering animation and a poorly performing and non-responsive web page; sometimes even the entire *machine*